whales-collective/tiny-gordon/README.md

     "newMessage": {
         "role": "user",
         "parts": [{
-            "text": "Give me the list of the running docker containers" }]
+            "text": "How to get the list of the running docker containers" }]
     }
 }' | jq '.'